fixthestatusquo/proca-cli/README.md

   --[no-]simplify  flatten and filter to output only the most important attributes, mostly relevant for json

 EXAMPLES
+  $ proca org add --name <twitter of the organisation> --title='this is an organisation'

   $ proca org add --twitter <twitter of the organisation>
 ```